 4. Architectural Choices

 Any screen pool enclosure can be built attached to your home or as a free-standing enclosure.
-When consulting with your contractor, you’ll need to decide which option is best for you.
-Attached enclosures are often less expensive to construct.
+When consulting with your contractor, you’ll need to decide which pool enclosure options are best for you.
+Attached pool enclosures are often less expensive to construct.
 However, an attached enclosure may clash with the design of your home, and you may need to opt for a free-standing enclosure if your pool isn’t close to your home.

 5. Quality Contractors Provide Warranty Coverage